 The board believes a strong relationship exists between the quality of education afforded students and the competency of professional personnel employed by the school district.
 The board attaches a high priority to securing the most competent personnel available and, once they are employed, in assisting them in their professional growth and development throughout their careers.
-The primary purpose goal of professional and of staff development programs and opportunities for licensed professional employees and support staff, both for individuals and groups of employees, is to improve the instructional program and create a safe learning environment for all students by assisting teachers and other personnel in improving and expanding the skills of the professional staff and support personnel, gaining even greater competence in their profession.
+The primary purpose goal of professional and of staff development programs and opportunities for licensed professional employees and support staff, is to improve the instructional program and create a safe learning environment for all students by improving and expanding the skills of the professional staff and support personnel.